 Delivering great customer experience is essential for most businesses, but even more so for those working in the hospitality industry.
 Exceptional customer experience is something hotel guests have come to expect as standard.
-So how can you ensure you’re providing first class customer experience?
+So, with hotels now reopen, how can you ensure you’re providing first class customer experience?
 Here are 7 things you should be doing.

 Implement a loyalty scheme and pay attention to returning guests

-It’s a good idea to introduce a loyalty scheme to encourage guests to stay at your hotel again and again.
-Think a free breakfast or drink in your bar on a second visit, a discounted rate on a third visit, or even 1 night free on their 5th visit.
+With more people turning to ‘staycations’ during the pandemic, you may have seen a number of new faces over the past few months.
+To encourage those guests back again and again, you might want to consider introducing a loyalty scheme.
+Think a free breakfast or drink in your bar on a second visit, a discounted rate on a third visit or even one night free on their fifth visit.

-There’s a lot to be said for showing your customers that you value their business.
-If your guests feel valued as a customer they’ll be more likely to stay with you again.
+There’s a lot to be said for showing your customers that you value their custom and thanking them for their loyalty.
+Guests that feel valued are more likely to stay with you again.
 Even more so if there’s an incentive on offer.

 You should also consider implementing a system where you can store important information on returning customers.
 This is something several of our clients have found to be hugely beneficial.
-Having insight into information such as each customer’s preferred time to stay with you, favourite dish in your restaurant and date of birth, will mean you can deliver personalised experiences for every visitor.
+With insight into information such as a customer’s preferred time to stay with you, favourite dish in your restaurant and date of birth; you can deliver personalised experiences for each visitor.
+With personalisation delivering five to eight times return on investment, and 86% of consumers reporting that it plays a role in their purchasing decisions – it’s certainly something worth investing in.

 Give employees the opportunity to experience a ‘day in the life of a customer’

-Help your staff understand first hand the service being provided, by putting them in the shoes of a customer for a day.
-Not only will this help increase their customer empathy and better understand any frustrations they may have; it’ll give them a great understanding of different roles across the business.
+Help your staff understand first hand the service being provided by putting them in the shoes of a customer for a day.
+This will both help them see things from a customers point of view and give a real insight into how customer experience has changed as a result of the pandemic.
+It’ll also give them a great understanding of different roles across the business.

 Take a customer first approach